jenna-tb-ekwealor/meep_lab/content/post/2026-05-18_desertfield/index.md

   - "AbbeySchedler"
 date: 2026-06-13T18:15:21-07:00
 ---
 The deserts team (Abbey, Nio and Paris), visited the Great Basin desert to collect more samples for the ongoing project investigating *Syntrichia*  moss.
-It was a quick yet effective trip jam-packed with findings, see the bottom of this post for our iNaturalist project!
+It was a quick yet effective trip jam-packed with findings!

 **See the bottom of this post for our iNaturalist project; help us out with identifying!**